Frequently Asked Questions

 Proposition 65 protects California’s drinking water sources from being contaminated with chemicals known to cause cancer, birth defects or other reproductive harm, and requires businesses to inform Californians about exposures to such chemicals.
 Due to our brass fixtures containing a small amount of lead, we are required to disclose this.
 Our fixtures do contain three parts per million of lead.
 The United States guideline for lead content is 90 parts per million. www.P65Warnings.ca.gov

-All of our products are manufactured in China with the exception of our metal hose pots which are produced in India.
+Our products are manufactured in China and Vietnam with the exception of our metal hose pots which are produced in India.
 While our products are manufactured outside the U.S., all marketing, product design and customer service is administered from our corporate office in North Carolina.

 Please email us at email@example.com